moatboy/moatboy.github.io/docs/SNY.md

 * **Tax Rate:** 25% (average over last 5 years).
 * **Cost of Capital:** Computed using an APV model, with a risk-free rate of 3.2%, beta of 0.74, equity risk premium of 5.5%, cost of debt of 4.3%, and a target capital structure of 20% debt and 80% equity.
 This results in a weighted average cost of capital (WACC) of 8.5%.

+{: .note }
-> {: .note} **Detailed data, and calculation of discount rates by segment and business area can be found in the company's Form 20-F filings for relevant years.**
+>  **Detailed data, and calculation of discount rates by segment and business area can be found in the company's Form 20-F filings for relevant years.**

 **Valuation Calculations**